Subscribe for our FREE 30 minute meals book!

 • Work With Me

-Home » Desserts » Blueberry Pie Crumble Bars (GF)
+Meal Type » Desserts » Blueberry Pie Crumble Bars

-Three blueberry bars on top of each other with milk in the back.
+three pie bars stacked on each other with milk in the back

 Fruity desserts (ok lemon too) are my favorite kind of dessert.
+I see you peach crisp.
 Aside from vanilla cupcakes that is.
 They’re fresh and sweet but don’t weigh you down the way chocolate can.

 These blueberry crumble bars, or blueberry pie bars as I like to call them, are made with a buttery brown sugar crust, layered with juicy blueberries and topped with more crust for good measure.